jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 date: 2020-01-02
 ---

-I decided I'd start tracking what I read so I can become more purposeful in what I read.
+I decided I'd start tracking what I read so I can become more purposeful.
 I think I've erred on the side of reading "output" based books historically, and this is an attempt to focus on improving my ability to think from first principles instead.

 ## Biographies